whitneygriffith/GCP-AKS-Migration-Challenges/PostgreSQL/README.md

 # PostgreSQL on Azure Notes

+### PostgreSQL Specific
-_As a software engineer I need to provision a managed PostgreSQL service in the cloud_
+_As a software engineer I need to provision a managed PostgreSQL service in Azure_

-_As a software engineer I need to provision a managed PostgreSQL service using ARM templates_
+1. Azure Portal
+2. ARM Templates

 _As a software engineer I need to optimize the performance of my PostgreSQL service_

+1. Choosing between Single server vs Citus: Hyperscale

 _As a software engineer I need to be aware of the known limitations of  my PostgreSQL service_